-Another option is the Mývatn Nature Baths, naturally heated man-made lagoon east of the Mývatn volcanic lake in northern Iceland.
+Another option is the Mývatn Nature Baths, a naturally heated man-made lagoon east of the Mývatn volcanic lake in northern Iceland.
 Last but not least, the Secret Lagoon next to the village of Flúðir in southern Iceland is no longer a secret but worth a stop.
-Its location on the Golden Circle area makes it easily accessible from Reykjavík.
+Its location in the Golden Circle area makes it easily accessible from Reykjavík.

 Iceland Winter Activities: Things to Do

 A popular route, the Golden Circle, goes over 190 miles (300 kilometers) of stunning scenery through the South of Iceland and back to Reykjavík.
 The top attractions include Þingvellir National Park (Thingvellir), which combines both incredible rock formations as well as being where the first Icelandic Parliament – Alþing (Althing) was formed in the year 930 AD.
 No wonder Thingvellir is a UNESCO World Heritage Site!
 Other Iceland must-see attractions are Gullfoss Waterfall and Geysir Hot Springs.
 Depending on the road we take, we can also add the Secret Lagoon and Selfoss to the itinerary.
 Driving the Golden Circle in winter is also a great way to see the Northern Lights!
 As new 4×4 owners, we would love to plan a 4×4 road trip to Iceland in winter!